 In 2009, the National Highway Traffic Safety Administration (NHTSA) issued long-awaited new braking standards requiring a tractor-trailer traveling at 60 miles per hour to come to a complete stop in 250 feet, versus the old standard of 355 feet – a reduction of truck stopping distance of roughly 30 percent.

 Under the rule, a small number of very heavy tractor-trailers are required to stop at 310 feet when running at 60 mph.
-In addition, the rule requires that all heavy tractor-trailers stop within 235 feet when loaded to their lightly loaded vehicle weight.
+In addition, the rule requires that all heavy fully loaded tractor-trailers stop within 235 feet when loaded to their lightly loaded vehicle weight.